 Please click below to access an interactive diagram that provides an overview of the new health and care system:

-Read more here about how the statutory bodies making up the new health and care system will work together in the interests of patients and communities.
+Read the Guide to new health and care system to find out about how the statutory bodies making up the new health and care system will work together in the interests of patients and communities.

 The below video from The King’s Fund provides a tour of where the NHS is now and outlines how the new organisations work and fit together: